kedro-org/kedro/docs/source/tutorial/spaceflights_tutorial_faqs.md

 DatasetError: An exception occurred when parsing config for Dataset 'data_processing.preprocessed_companies':
 Object 'ParquetDataset' cannot be loaded from 'kedro_datasets.pandas'.
-Please see the documentation on how to install relevant dependencies for kedro_datasets.pandas.ParquetDataset: https://kedro.readthedocs.io/en/stable/kedro_project_setup/dependencies.html
+Please see the documentation on how to install relevant dependencies for kedro_datasets.pandas-parquetdataset: https://kedro.readthedocs.io/en/stable/kedro_project_setup/dependencies.html
 ```